 1 hour 45 minutes from Medford

 Have you ever thought about a few day trips to the most unusual “halls” to spend some time away from Medford?
 The Marble Halls of Oregon is what you should expect to see at Oregon Caves National Monument and Preserve.
-Set within the Siskiyou Mountain, the place arouses interest with its twisting passages, created by eons of acidic water seeping into marble rock.
+Set within the Siskiyou Mountains, the place arouses interest with its twisting passages, created by eons of acidic water seeping into marble rock.

 The marble cave was first discovered in 1874 and instantly impressed with its unusual shape.
 It didn’t take long until the visitors from all over the country streamed to Oregon to see the remarkable natural halls.
 Today you can discover the 15,000-foot long (6,600 meter) passages of Oregon Caves National Monument via guided tours.

 Redwood National and State Parks, California

 Due to its desirable location, Medford promises the unforgettable day trips to the neighboring state of California.
 While the Golden State overwhelms with a myriad of its striking attractions, Redwood National and State Parks raise the bar as home to the tallest trees on Earth.